shariq1989/cookbook/content/recipe/serrano-crema.md

 +++
-title = "Peruvian Green Sauce - Serrano Crema" date = "2021-03-12"
+title = "Serrano Crema - Peruvian Green Sauce" date = "2021-03-12"
 description = "Serrano crema is my take on the authentic, spicy Peruvian green sauce called Aji Verde.
 You know the one I am talking about; it's the bright green sauce served alongside the roasted chicken in Peruvian restaurants, and it is absolutely incredible.
 This serrano crema recipe is made using fresh serrano chilis, cilantro, garlic, full-fat yogurt, sour cream, lime juice, and olive oil.
 It can easily be made in a food processor or blender.
 Serrano crema pairs well with Peruvian Roasted Chicken and Tandoori Chicken, and it is a tasty topping for burgers, tacos, salad, channa masala, and chaat masala.
 Is serrano crema spicy?
 It can be, and it's so tasty.
 I realize serrano chilies may be too hot for some.
 If you're looking for a milder sauce, use jalapeno chilies instead, and be sure to remove the stem and all of the seeds.
 I hope you enjoy this delicious sauce our family loves." tags = [